Richard Barnbrook: Art history

 The majority of Barnbrook's art work focuses on the theme of landscape, either by representation or choreography and cinemagraphics and much of his output has been characterised by his particular penchant for the environment and his interpretive response to the natural world.
 This is particularly evident in his large scale water-colours, which together with sculpture, are his favoured media.

-Personal life
+Personal life and death

 Barnbrook married an American in 1998; the couple separated in 2004 due to personal differences and were divorced in 2008.

-Barnbrook was engaged to the ballerina Simone Clarke.
+He was engaged to the ballerina Simone Clarke.
 However, in August 2008, it was reported that he had been seeing a Finnish nurse, Annika Tavilampi, whom he had met over the Internet.
 The relationship has since ended.
-In statements made before he met Clarke, however, Barnbrook was quoted as saying, apropos her relationship with Yat-Sen Chang and their daughter, Olivia, "I'm not opposed to mixed marriages but their children are washing out the identity of this country's indigenous people."
+In statements made before he met Clarke, however, Barnbrook was quoted as saying, concerning her relationship with Yat-Sen Chang and their daughter, Olivia, "I'm not opposed to mixed marriages but their children are washing out the identity of this country's indigenous people."
 He later said that, should he and Clarke get married, "her child will be my child".
 In November 2008, he stated that they were no longer engaged.

+Barnbrook died in March 2026, aged 65.
+His death was not publicly announced until 15 August.